makerdao/ex_testchain/docs/DOCKER_SERVICE.md

 ## Installation

-You could install it from docker hub using `docker run makerdao/ex_testchain:latest` command.
+You could install it from docker hub using `docker pull makerdao/ex_testchain:latest` command.

 Because ExTestchain could start different chains it requires lot of ports to be proxied from docker.